 How to Clean Kitchen Sink Faster

-1. Thoroughly clear your sink
+1. Clear your sink

 Complete any dishes before cleaning the kitchen sink, and then give it a good rinse.
 Before beginning to clean your kitchen sink, be sure to rinse out all of the remaining food, liquids, and debris.
 Clear the drains after rinsing.